 From the Shipyard #1: What’s New in the Development of Windstar’s Star Seeker and Star Explorer?

 For sure, Windstar’s announcement that it is acquiring two vessels – the 224-guest Star Seeker and Star Explorer, which debut respectively in December 2025 and 2026 – has generated a ton of excitement.
-We plan to keep you updated with new developments on a monthly basis, so keep checking in.
+We plan to keep you updated with new developments on a regular basis, so keep checking in.
 And don’t be shy.
 Please post your questions in the comments below and we’ll dig up answers to appear in a future blog post.

 Here’s what we already know: The pair of ships (Star Seeker is just now being built, Star Explorer debuted for an expedition line a few years ago) share a design that will be significantly changed to adapt to Windstar’s own style.
 Each ship will feature 112 suites, most of which have full balconies, and a handful with infinity windows.
 There will be two owner’s suites with wrap-around balconies.
 Both Star Seeker and Star Explorer will have a signature Windstar watersports platform, the cozy Yacht Club café and lounge and a gorgeous, expanded spa and fitness facility.